OPS-E2E-PPE/VBA-Docs/api/PowerPoint.TextFrame.MarginRight.md

 ---
-title: TextFrame.MarginRight Property (PowerPoint)
+title: TextFrame.MarginRight property (PowerPoint)
 keywords: vbapp10.chm558004
 f1_keywords:
 - vbapp10.chm558004
-ms.prod: powerpoint
 api_name:
 - PowerPoint.TextFrame.MarginRight
 ms.assetid: 57ab53e7-1fbf-09b6-13c4-7cb0a814d9e3
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TextFrame.MarginRight Property (PowerPoint)
+# TextFrame.MarginRight property (PowerPoint)

-Returns or sets the distance (in points) between the right edge of the text frame and the right edge of the inscribed rectangle of the shape that contains the text.
+Returns or sets the distance (in [points](../language/glossary/vbe-glossary.md#point)) between the right edge of the text frame and the right edge of the inscribed rectangle of the shape that contains the text.
 Read/write.

 ## Syntax

- _expression_. `MarginRight`
+_expression_.**MarginRight**

- _expression_ A variable that represents a [TextFrame](./PowerPoint.TextFrame.md) object.
+_expression_ A variable that represents a **[TextFrame](PowerPoint.TextFrame.md)** object.

 ## Return value